nodejs/Release/README.md

  added at the discretion of the LTS team - typically only in cases where the new feature supports migration to later release lines.

+The term 'supported release lines' will be used to refer to all release lines that are not End-of-Life.

 ### End-of-Life Releases

 |  Release |      Status     |  Codename | Initial Release | Active LTS Start | Maintenance LTS Start | End-of-life |